lfbeesley/satlight/README.md

 Code for raytracing found in satlight/satlight/raytracer

-Code for calculating ingoing/outgoing vectors is in geography
+Code for calculating ingoing/outgoing vectors is in geometry